Stiffstream/json_dto/README.md

 ~~~~~

 *json_dto* will consider these specializations for using with
-specified `CUSTOM_TYPE`.
+specified `Custom_Type`.
 This way can be used when it is impossible
 to place `read_json_value` and `write_json_value` into the namespace where
 the type if defined (for example if it is standard type like `std::filesystem::path`).